meltinglava/rust_presentation/presentation.md

  3. Dereference a raw pointer.

 ### The overarching usecase.
-There is some invariant (usually runtime reliant), that makes this ideom safe. (think vector, mutex)
+There is some invariant (usually runtime reliant), that makes this ideom safe. (think vector, mutex...)

 ### When writing unsafe code
 - One have to make sure that any unsafe code is valid for ANY and ALL safe code.
 - One can use the garanties / rules of safe rust code to make safe `unsafe` abstractions.

 <!-- end_slide -->